-The Meritorious Fourth Degree is the highest degree of the Knights of Peter Claver, Inc. Members of the Fourth Degree Knights are addressed as “Sir Knight,” and members of the Fourth Degree Ladies of Grace are addressed as “Gracious Lady.”
-At the present time, there are approximately 900 Sir Knights and 1,620 Gracious Ladies throughout the Order.
+The Meritorious Fourth Degree is the highest degree of the knights of Peter Claver, Inc. members of the Fourth Degree Knights are addressed as “Sir Knight” and members of the Fourth Degree Ladies are addressed as “Gracious Lady.”
+At the present time, there are approximately 1,025 Sir Knights and 1,800 Gracious Ladies throughout the Order.

 Fourth Degree Assemblies and Chapters are different from Councils and Courts, and are led by a separate set of elected officers.
-The Supreme General Assembly and Supreme General Chapter each elect a Supreme Navigator and seven (7) Supreme Officers to govern the Fourth Degree Knights and Ladies of Grace.
+The Supreme General Assembly and Supreme General Chapter each select a Supreme Navigator and nine (9) Supreme Officers to govern the Fourth Degree Knights and Ladies of Grace.

 Only Fourth Degree Knights may purchase the full regalia and join the Assembly’s Honor Guard.
-The Honor Guard is the most visible arm of the Knights, as they are often seen in parades and other events wearing their colorful regalia.
-Official dress for the Honor Guard is a black tuxedo, baldric, chapeau, cape, sword and white gloves.
+The Honor Guard is the most visible arm of the Knights, as they are often seen parades and other events wearing their colorful regalia.
+Official dress for the Honor Guard wears a black tuxedo, plain white shirt, Black bow tie, baldric, chapeau, cape, sword and white gloves.

-Among the many charitable works of the Meritorious Fourth Degree and Ladies of Grace Divisions are the “Educate the Religious” and “Partners in Education” projects adopted by the Ladies of Grace Division.
+Among the many charitable works of the Meritorious Fourth Degree and Ladies of Grace Division are “Educate the Religious” and “Partners in Education” projects adopted by the Ladies of Grace Division.

 Most Faith Supreme Navigator